 And the rank poison of the old will die.

 For your broken shin.

-There is an abundance of goodness in plantain.
+There is an abundance of goodness in the plantain.
 It contains seven flavonoids, beta-carotene, crude fibre, dietary fibre, fat, protein, and carbohydrates.
-It also contains vitamins A, B1, B2, B3, C and K. Plantain also contains calcium, chromium, iron, magnesium, manganese, phosphorus, potassium, selenium, and zinc.
+It also contains vitamins A, B1, B2, B3, C, and K. Plantain also contains calcium, chromium, iron, magnesium, manganese, phosphorus, potassium, selenium, and zinc.